circa10a/caddy-terraform-registry-cache/README.md

 ### Terraform configuration

 You'll need to modify your Terraform/Opentofu source to point to the caddy reverse proxy.
 Yes, this does indeed mean that we're installing entirely different providers from a Terraform perspective and it is much more ideal to implement [the network mirror protocol](https://developer.hashicorp.com/terraform/internals/provider-network-mirror-protocol).
-I understand why Hashicorp did this since the protocol does allow for some more flexiblility for download locations, but wouldn't it be nice to also support a simple caching reverse proxy natively instead of writing a full blown API to implement the protocol? :shrug:
+I understand why Hashicorp did this since the protocol does allow for some more flexiblility for download locations.

-Enough ranting, here's how you use this proxy in Terraform:
+Here's how you use this proxy in Terraform:

 ```hcl
 terraform {